ILLIXR/ILLIXR/services/fauxpose/README_fauxpose.md

 ## Usage
 The "FauxPose" plugin must be included in the YAML configuration file prior to any rendering plugin (such as "debugview" or "gldemo").
-Also no other pose-generating plugin should be included.
+Also, no other pose-generating plugin should be included.
 (In the standard configuration this requires removing the "rt_slam_plugins" -- usually by commenting out the line: